Skip to Content

 Lunch at Tre-le-champ Auberge la Boerne

-After lunch we walked out of the gate of the Auberge, past some small tents pitched on grassy terraces beside the stream and continued on the path that took us up through the forest, past a couple of old houses and a small chapel.
+After lunch we walked out of the gate of the Auberge, past some small tents pitched on grassy terraces beside the stream.
+The path took us up through the forest, past a couple of old houses and a small chapel.
 By now the rain had cleared and we were enjoying some sunshine in between the clouds.

 Tre-le-champ Auberge la Boerne